Sensory Integration: Swinging Not Just for Recess

 Hammock swings are some of the most beneficial and aren’t too difficult to add to your child’s bedroom or to your classroom.
 What’s even better about hammock swings is that they aren’t even that expensive compared to other more “popular” action figures, Lego sets and toys.
 While this swing is one of the most important, it isn’t the only one that is beneficial for your child.
 We will talk more about what other swings can help your child in the future, but this is an easy one you can put in your home or classroom.

-We encourage parents and teachers to use therapy hammocks because they provide children with a whole slew of benefits for sensory integration and the vestibular system.
+Parents and teachers can use therapy hammocks because they provide children with a whole slew of benefits for sensory integration and the vestibular system.
 First, your child is completely immersed in the hammock, which means they are covered from head to toe.
 This provides deep pressure that calms the body and prevents anxiety and anxiousness.

 This hammock also allows your child to swing while lying on their back or even swinging on their stomach, working both the prone and supine positions needed for strengthening the neck muscles so your child can copy notes from the chalkboard.
 As for motor planning, hammocks like this one helps your child move their legs, arms and trunk, giving them opportunities to develop their core strength and increase body awareness.